 These certified communities have fulfilled state requirements by providing a list of schools and organizations that make annual funding applications to the W.Va.
 Commission on the Arts and by describing the activities of their local arts councils and their methods of coordinating cultural planning and involving artists in civic projects.

 Top 10 West Virginia Arts Communities

-Wheeling has been called a New York City in miniature.
-With its collection of row houses, industrial lofts, high rises, and high-style architecture, it is diverse and uniquely urbanized.
+Wheeling, West Virginia, has been called a New York City in miniature.
+Its collection of row houses, industrial lofts, high rises, and high-style architecture makes it diverse and uniquely urbanized.
 Fifteen European nationalities came to call Wheeling home in the 1800s—Welsh, Irish, English, German, Slavic, Slovak, Polish, Serbian, Croatian, Italian, Austrian, Hungarian, Bohemian, Dalmatian, and Romanian.
 Their multinational influence may be felt throughout the city.
 Old Country craftsmanship and Eastern European sensibilities have shaped the construction and decor of many of its homes and houses of worship.

 As a result of its relatively large population, moderate mean rent, and the availability of public transportation, Huntington is an ideal incubator for the arts.
-In an effort to combat the deterioration of its economy, in the 1980s, local developers began to embark on urban renewal projects that today have saved much of Huntington's city center.
-As a result, much housing in the downtown district is available and convenient to available shops, galleries, and performances spaces.
+To combat the deterioration of its economy, in the 1980s, local developers began to embark on urban renewal projects that saved much of Huntington's city center today.
+As a result, much housing in the downtown district is available and convenient to open shops, galleries, and performance spaces.

 Hinton & Fayetteville